-The U.S. Bureau of Labour Statistics has reported that unemployment for auditors and accountants is under 2 percent.
-In recent years, record numbers are majoring in accounting, but the people sitting for the CPA exam are static, which results in “CPA gap.”
+The U.S. Bureau of Labour Statistics has reported that unemployment for auditors and accountants is under 2%.
+In recent years, record numbers are majoring in accounting, but the people sitting for the CPA exam are static, which results in a “CPA gap.”

 CPA Success Index:

-With an attempt to get a better outcome, ‘Accounting today’ created the CPA Success Index, a metric that estimates a student’s progress while completing all the four sections of the CPA Exam which are taken within 18 months.
+In an attempt to get a better outcome, ‘Accounting today’ created the CPA Success Index, a metric that estimates a student’s progress while completing all the four sections of the CPA Exam which are taken within 18 months.

 These analytics are based on the number of sections that the candidate has passed on his/her first attempt in the preceding 12 months, grossing that value up to 18 months using the school’s average first-time pass rate, and then further dividing that value by the total number of sections (four).

-These are the 10 schools that have the highest success indices amongst extensive collegiate accounting programs; University of Missouri-Columbia (95.3 percent), Texas A&M University (90 percent), University of Northern Iowa (89 percent), Wake Forest University (82.6 percent), James Madison University (81.8 percent), Southern Methodist University (80 percent), University of Texas (79.8 percent), Boston College (77.4 percent), University of Kansas (76.7 percent) and the University of Wisconsin (78.2 percent).
+These are the 10 schools that have the highest success indices amongst extensive collegiate accounting programs; University of Missouri-Columbia (95.3%), Texas A&M University (90 %), University of Northern Iowa (89%), Wake Forest University (82.6%), James Madison University (81.8%), Southern Methodist University (80%), University of Texas (79.8%), Boston College (77.4%), University of Kansas (76.7%) and the University of Wisconsin (78.2%).

-Those students passed 366 sections at a 77.2 percent raw pass rate.
-Therefore, students from Missouri have a 77.2 percent chance of passing one section of the CPA Exam successfully.
+Those students passed 366 sections at a 77.2% raw pass rate.
+Therefore, students from Missouri have a 77.2% chance of passing one section of the CPA Exam successfully.

 Insights into the top universities for CPA Success:

-On the other hand, our top three universities — the University of Missouri, Texas A&M University and the University of Northern Iowa — are public universities with acceptance rates way above the group average, tuition rates way below the group average, and these universities enrol students from families with the lowest household incomes.
+On the other hand, our top three universities — the University of Missouri, Texas A&M University, and the University of Northern Iowa — are public universities with acceptance rates way above the group average, tuition rates way below the group average, and these universities enroll students from families with the lowest household incomes.

 The most distinguishing feature of the accounting program at the University of Missouri is that it is a 150-hour program with a combined bachelor’s and master’s degree.

 Most CPA candidates from the University of Northern Iowa sit for all four parts of the CPA exam before graduation as part of that review program.

-Our research shows that schools which recruit high-quality students have high pass-rates, but additional mechanisms can elevate average students to the same heights as those who come into college with higher accolades.
+Our research shows that schools that recruit high-quality students have high pass rates, but additional mechanisms can elevate average students to the same heights as those who come into college with higher accolades.

-Students looking for college to give them the best chance in order to cross the finish line and successfully become a CPA should look for a program that integrates bachelor’s and master’s degrees and/or offers formalized CPA review.
+Students looking for a college to give them the best chance in order to cross the finish line and successfully become a CPA should look for a program that integrates bachelor’s and master’s degrees and/or offers formalized CPA reviews.